First Commonwealth Financial (FCF)

 9. Return on Equity

-Over the last five years, First Commonwealth Financial has averaged an ROE of 11.5%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows First Commonwealth Financial has a strong competitive moat.
+Over the last five years, First Commonwealth Financial has averaged an ROE of 11.6%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-10. Key Takeaways from First Commonwealth Financial’s Q3 Results
+10. Key Takeaways from First Commonwealth Financial’s Q4 Results

 11. Is Now The Time To Buy First Commonwealth Financial?

-First Commonwealth Financial isn’t a terrible business, but it doesn’t pass our quality test.
-To begin with, its revenue growth was uninspiring over the last five years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its net interest income growth was mediocre over the last five years.
-On top of that, its estimated sales for the next 12 months are weak.
+First Commonwealth Financial isn’t a terrible business, but it doesn’t pass our bar.
+For starters, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
+And while First Commonwealth Financial’s projected EPS for the next year implies the company’s fundamentals will improve, its estimated sales for the next 12 months are weak.

 First Commonwealth Financial’s P/B ratio based on the next 12 months is 1.1x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
-We're fairly confident there are better investments elsewhere.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're pretty confident there are more exciting stocks to buy at the moment.